 My now-husband John and I planned and shopped for our own wedding day apps, main meal, and top shelf bar … and it was a TON of fun.
 This move alone literally saved us about $10,000 over what we would have paid a professional catering team.

 Is “DIY catering” for everyone?
 Definitely not.
-But if you’re at all curious, I would recommend giving those two shows a listen!
-You’ll find them archived within The VAULT.
+But if you’re at all curious, I would highly recommend exploring the extensive “Do it Yourself” catering roadmap within The VAULT.

 WEDDING BLIND SPOT #10 | Kiss These Wedding Etiquette Rules Goodbye!

 Our last “wedding blind spot” for today is really focused on saving your sanity and approaching your wedding plans with a sense of clarity and confidence about making the decisions that are right for you and your partner.